Home » Diet Preference » Vegan » Vegan Cornbread Stuffing

 Close up of a serving spoon taking a spoonful of vegan cornbread stuffing, with a thyme sprig on top, out of a casserole dish

-Thanksgiving Dishes to Serve Vegan Cornbread Stuffing With
+What to Serve With Vegan Cornbread Stuffing

 How to Store

+• Refrigerate leftovers.
 You can store vegan cornbread stuffing in an airtight container in the fridge for up to 4 days.
-Reheat in the oven, or in the microwave.

-Yes!
+• Freeze.
 Freeze cornbread stuffing in an airtight container for up to 2 months.
 You can reheat it straight from the freezer in the oven.

 Vegan Cornbread Stuffing